Sleep Apnea Treatment – Temple, TX

 A few tests can determine whether you suffer from OSA and non-surgical therapies may alleviate the problem.
 A nasal mask (CPAP) can deliver air to keep nasal passages open during sleep.
 An alternative for mild and moderate cases, patients may now wear dental appliances that reposition the tongue and lower jawbone.

-If your sleeping partner says you snore or stop breathing while asleep or if you experience daytime tiredness, contact Dr. Fossum’s office for a consultation.
+If your sleeping partner says you snore or stop breathing while asleep or if you experience daytime tiredness, contact Dr. Fossum’s dental office for a consultation.
 A sleep apnea device may improve your quality of life.
 It’s just another way we can help you smile.

 Not Sure You Have Sleep Apnea?